mrseanryan/gpt-dm/README.md

 # gpt-dm
 Data modelling via natural language using an LLM.
-Outputs JSON or SQL.
-Also generates Test data.
+Outputs JSON or ANSI SQL.
+Also generates Test data, in ANSI SQL or CSV format.

 ## Design